MicrosoftDocs/dotnet-iot-for-beginners/docs/7-adc/script.md

-Hi there, welcome back to our series on using .NET and Raspberry Pi.
-In this video, we're going to be showing you how to use a MCP3008 analog-to-digital converter, or ADC, with your Raspberry Pi.
+Hi there, and welcome back to our series on using .NET and Raspberry Pi.
+In this video, we're going to be talking about how to use the MCP3008 analog-to-digital controller, or ADC for short.

-Before we get started, let's quickly explain what an ADC is and why you might want to use one.
-An ADC allows you to convert an analog signal, like the voltage coming from a potentiometer or temperature probe, into a digital signal that your Raspberry Pi can understand and use in a C# program.
+Now, if you're not familiar with what an ADC is, don't worry.
+It's a piece of hardware that allows you to convert analog signals, like the voltage coming from a potentiometer or temperature probe, into digital signals that your Raspberry Pi can understand and use in your programs.

-So, let's get started.
-The first thing you'll need is a MCP3008 ADC chip, which you can easily find online or at your local electronics store.
-Next, you'll need to connect the chip to your Raspberry Pi using the SPI pins, as shown in the diagram on your screen.

-Now, let's move over to Visual Studio and set up a new C# project.
-To access the ADC from your C# program, you'll need to install the "MCP3008.Net" NuGet package, which you can do by going to the "Manage NuGet Packages" window and searching for "MCP3008.Net".
-Once you've installed the package, you're ready to start using the ADC in your program.

-Cut to Visual Studio.

-In your C# program, you'll first need to import the "MCP3008.Net" namespace at the top of your code.
-Then, you'll need to create an instance of the "MCP3008" class and initialize it with the appropriate SPI channel and chip select pin number.

-Once you have an instance of the "MCP3008" class, you can use its "ReadSingleEnded" method to read the analog value from a specific channel on the ADC.
-For example, if you have a potentiometer connected to channel 0 on the ADC, you can read its value like this:

-int potentiometerValue = mcp3008.ReadSingleEnded(0);

-Now, let's test this out on a breadboard.
-Cut to a close-up of the breadboard and potentiometer.
-As you can see, we have our MCP3008 ADC chip connected to the Raspberry Pi via the SPI pins, and our potentiometer is connected to channel 0 on the ADC.
+To get started, let's first take a look at the MCP3008 ADC. [show the viewer a close-up of the MCP3008 ADC] As you can see, it has 8 input channels, which means it can read up to 8 different analog signals at once.
+It also has a few pins for power and communication.

+Next, let's hook up our potentiometer to the ADC. [show the viewer a close-up of the potentiometer being connected to the ADC] We'll connect the potentiometer's ground pin to the ADC's ground pin, the wiper pin to one of the input channels, and the VCC pin to the ADC's VCC pin.
+This will allow us to read the analog signal coming from the potentiometer using the ADC.

+Now that we have our potentiometer connected to the ADC, let's write a program to read the analog signal. [show the viewer the code for the program on screen]

+First, we'll import the necessary libraries for using the ADC.
+Then, we'll create a new instance of the MCP3008 class, which will allow us to communicate with the ADC.

+Next, we'll use the ReadSingleEnded method to read the analog signal from the input channel we connected our potentiometer to.
+This method returns a value between 0 and 1023, which represents the voltage of the input signal.

-To test the ADC, we'll create a simple C# program that reads the value of the potentiometer and displays it on the console.
-Cut to Visual Studio and show the code.
-Then, run the program and show the output on the console.
+Finally, we'll print the value to the console so we can see it in action. [show the viewer the program running and printing the value to the console]

-As you can see, the program is successfully reading the value of the potentiometer and printing it to the console.
-You can use this same approach to read values from other sensors, like an RTD temperature probe.
+As you can see, the value changes as we turn the potentiometer knob, allowing us to control the analog signal with the ADC.

-Cut to a close-up of the RTD temperature probe connected to the ADC.
-Then, show the code for a program that reads the temperature from the probe and displays it on the console.
-Run the program and show the output on the console.

-And there you have it, using .NET and Raspberry Pi to read analog values from sensors using a MCP3008 ADC.
+Now, let's quickly demonstrate how to use the ADC with a two-wire RTD probe. [show the viewer the RTD probe being connected to the ADC] We'll connect the RTD probe's signal and ground wires to the ADC's input channel and ground pin, respectively.

+Then, we can use the same ReadSingleEnded method to read the analog signal from the RTD probe and convert it to a temperature value. [show the viewer the code for converting the analog signal to a temperature value]

+And that's how you can use the MCP3008 ADC with .NET and Raspberry Pi.
+In our next video, we'll be discussing how to use the ADC with other types of sensors, so stay tuned!